Lew Ayres: Career

 He returned to acting in the films The Dark Mirror (1946) with Olivia de Havilland and The Unfaithful (1947) with Ann Sheridan.
 For his role in Johnny Belinda (1948) he received an Academy Award nomination for Best Actor; co-star Jane Wyman won for Best Actress.

 Ayres gradually moved to television, appearing in several anthology series in guest roles.
 In the summer of 1958, he hosted eleven original episodes of a CBS Western anthology television series called Frontier Justice, a production of Dick Powell's Four Star Television.
 He was offered the part of Dr. Kildare in an NBC series but his prescient request that the show have no cigarette advertising led to the offer being withdrawn.
-(In 1961, the part went to Richard Chamberlain.)
+(In 1961, the part went to Raymond Massey.
 He appeared (as the vice-president) in Advise & Consent (1962), and in The Carpetbaggers (1964), but he was, by then, primarily a television actor, with only occasional film work.
+Ayres appeared in the pilot episode of Hawaii Five-O, "Cocoon", as "The Governor" (the role was played by Richard Denning for the remainder of the series' run).
+Ayres would appear in two other episodes of the series, "Anyone Can Build a Bomb" in 1973 and "Legacy of Terror" in 1976.

 For a guest role in Kung Fu ("The Vanishing Image", 1974) he was nominated for an Emmy.